Note:

 Scale: Out of gauge, does

-I would also add that the track is also very poorly made and
+not work with semi-fine scale (0.088”) wheels.
+I would also add that the track is also poorly made and

 unattractive.